 The Cheltenham Gold Cup is, by many indicators, the biggest National Hunt race of the season.
 It’s not the only Gold Cup run at Cheltenham racecourse though.
-The Caspian Caviar Gold Cup (also known as the December Gold Cup) has taken place annually at Cheltenham since 1963.
+The Racing Post Gold Cup, which was previously the Caspian Caviar Gold Cup and also known as the December Gold Cup, has taken place annually at Cheltenham since 1963.

 It’s a very different race to the Gold Cup though, as it is run over a distance of 2m4½f, includes 17 fences for the horses to overcome and is held at Grade 3 level.
-The Caspian Caviar Gold Cup is also a handicap and a very competitive one at that.
+The Racing Post Gold Cup is also a handicap and a very competitive one at that.

 Caspian Caviar Gold Cup Course Map (New Course)

 |2019||Warthog||7/1||David Pipe||David Noonan|

 |2018||Frodon||7/1||Paul Nicholls||Bryony Frost|

 |2015||Village Vic||8/1||Philip Hobbs||Richard Johnson|

 |2011||Quantitativeeasing||6/1||Nicky Henderson||Barry Geraghty|